Home Energy Assessments Can Help You Discover More Efficient Heating, Cooling Solutions

 HVAC – short for heating, ventilation and air conditioning – moves warmed, cooled or dehumidified air through ductwork to all the rooms of your house.
 Since an HVAC system typically uses more energy and therefore costs more than any other system in your home, using up-to-date, energy-efficient components will help you save a lot of energy.
 Replacing your old heating and cooling system with Energy-Star labeled equipment can cut your annual energy bill by almost $200.

-Whether or not you choose a ductless mini split, or an Energy Star-labeled furnace or boiler, it’s a good idea to first schedule a home energy assessment.
+Whether or not you choose a ductless mini split, an efficient new heating and cooling solution to allow for more temperature control without any ductwork, or an Energy Star-labeled furnace or boiler for your heating and cooling needs, it’s a good idea to first schedule a home energy assessment.
 An assessment will give you information needed to tackle any shortcomings in your home envelope, which will affect how heating and cooling works within your home.
 During a home energy assessment, an energy advisor may uncover insufficient weatherization (insulation and air sealing), which you’ll want to fix prior to upgrading your HVAC system.
-This is part of the Next Step Living whole-home approach to energy efficiency.
+This is part of Next Step Living's whole-home approach to residential energy efficiency.

 Click the button below to schedule a home energy assessment to see how your home uses energy.